JamesYang76/css_basic/README.md

 ```
 ### float
 #### left and right
-If a elment has `float` and the next element has no `float`, the next elment width includes the width of the element which has the float because block takes place whole line.\
+If an element has `float` and the next element has no `float`, the next element width includes the width of the element which has the float because block takes place whole line.\
-If a elment and the next element have `float`, the next elment width does not take whole line.
+If an element and the next element have `float`, the next elment width does not take whole line.
 ```html
 <style>
  .float_left {float: left;}